gellati/oda-kapa-api/README.md

 - editor works
 - have Dredd tests that work
 - can make get/post requests to fhir service
+- post data structures in data models

-Current issues:
+Current issues/todos:
+- Dredd hooks to be able to skip tests
 - not all get requests work, problem with parameters?
 - content of post requests
-- paths that don't seem to work
+- custom operation paths that don't seem to work
+  - CareTeam/$search-servicerequests
+  - CarePlan/{id}/$assign
-  - $search-servicerequests
+  - Communication/$search
 - GET parameters which are not accepted
    - basedOn/based-on in $search
    - subject in CarePlan